How to pay off debt

 Sometimes, it helps to turn FOMO on its head: What will you miss out on if you don’t make this sacrifice?

 It’s nearly impossible to pay off debt without a budget.
-Creating a budget helps you get an idea of where your money goes each month so you can determine how much you have available to put toward reducing your debt.
+Part of creating a budget is tracking your spending.
+This helps you get an idea of where your money goes each month.
+You can determine how much you have available to put toward reducing your debt.

 A budget also lists your monthly debts.
-Listing out your debts in your budget will give you a better idea of where your money is going.
-Typically, your mortgage is the last debt you will pay off.
+Listing out your debts will give you a better idea of where your money is going.

 Perhaps the trickiest part about a budget is actually using it.
-Scofield said 76% of Americans claim to have a budget.
-Compare that with the similar number living paycheck to paycheck.
 Your budget is a living, breathing, real-time money tracker that should be consulted and updated regularly.

 Stop adding new debt